federico-arias/federico-arias.github.io/content/posts/goodtests.md

 Maybe that's why [this talk][bad test] made so much sense to me.
-It basically claims that you should be able to understand tests without having to read more code than what it is strictly necesary, even if this means duplicating your code.
+It basically claims that you should be able to understand tests without having to read more code than what it is within the confines of one function, even if this means duplicating your code.
 That is, favor readability in spite of DRY-ness.

-In the spirit of this idea, I tried to simplify the way I test middlewares and came up with this:
+In the spirit of this idea, I tried to simplify the way I test Redux middlewares and came up with this:

 ```javascript
 import api from '../middlewares/api';